-- 1. Facilitating the setting of the strategic direction and overall policy on management and control of risks of the Group; - 2.
-Ensuring industry best practices in risk management are adopted across the Group, including the setting of risk management parameters and risk models: - 3.
-Developing proactive, balanced and risk attuned culture within the Group; and - 4.
-Advising senior management, management level committees, board level risk committees and Board of Directors of the Group's entities on risk issues and their possible impact on the Group in the achievement of its objectives and strategies.
+- 1. Facilitating the setting of the strategic direction and overall policy on management and control of risks of the Group; - Ensuring industry best practices in risk management are adopted across the Group, including the setting of risk management parameters - Developing proactive, balanced and risk attuned culture within the Group; and - Advising senior management, management level committees, board level risk committees and Board of Directors of the Group's entities on risk issues and their possible impact on the Group in the achievement of its objectives and strategies.